 Since 1996, more than 94 percent of MC’s grads have successfully taken the PRAXIS II Examination, the test leading to teacher licensure.
+More recently, the department is proud to tout that 100% of their graduates have passed this exam over the last two years.
 Today, Mississippi College serves more than 350 undergraduates enrolled in programs leading to teacher licensure.
 Our teacher education graduates continue to enjoy exemplary rates of job placement throughout the state.

 How You’ll Learn

 Students gain the confidence to manage their own classrooms through fieldwork and directed teaching experience.
 As you progress through your education, you will transition from observing a teaching professional in an elementary classroom setting, to teaching your own classroom with an experienced teacher nearby.
-Students get field teaching experience at local elementary schools in Jackson, Clinton, Madison, Rankin, Pearl, Hinds and Vicksburg-Warren counties.
+Students get field teaching experience at local elementary schools in Jackson, Clinton, Madison, Rankin, Pearl, Hinds, and Warren county.

 What You’ll Do